Curriculum Applied critical archaeology and heritage

 RICE, P., 1987.
 Pottery Analysis.
 A Sourcebook, Chicago, University Press.

-Documenting stone materials (2 CFU)
+Documenting stone materials: from finding to digital archive (2 CFU)

 Type: in presence